-If you’re looking to improve your home and benefit from the Green Homes Grant you will probably be considering what type of insulation is best for your home.
-To qualify for the Green Homes Grant vouchers, you must install either insulation or low-carbon heating.
-These are called ‘primary’ measures under the scheme.
 If your home isn’t insulated, you will be leaking money through your roof and walls.
-Bad news for you; bad news for the environment, which is why a wide range of insulation is covered by the scheme, from insulation for cavity walls and under floors, to external insulation for solid wall and park homes.
+Bad news for you; bad news for the environment.
+There are several different types of insulation that can easily improve your home: from insulation for cavity walls and under floors, to external insulation for solid wall and park homes.

 Making green improvements through insulation will save energy and can help cut your energy bills by up to a third.
 Moreover, understanding the best type of insulation you can install in your property, can potentially help you save hundreds of pounds per year on your energy bills, whilst contributing to a cleaner, greener environment and planet.

 Up to 25% of the heat which is lost in houses escapes through the roof due to the fact that heat rises.
 Insulating your roof or loft to a recommended thickness of 270mm is the best way of stopping this heat from escaping.
 There are different types of loft insulation you may consider for your property.

 Blanket loft insulation or matting insulation is the most common type of loft insulation, and the easiest to install.
 It is made from mineral or glass fibre and comes in foil-backed rolls which are put between the loft joists.

 Loose-fill insulation is made from fire-retardant lightweight fibres and is better for those difficult to access spaces with irregular joists, or to top-up existing insulation.
 Blown-in insulation is when cellulose mineral fibres are blown into loft space using specialist equipment.